UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_8.md

 What's your favourite feature that you're looking forward to on the Universe Marketplace?

 **Algy:** I just went to this FLUF event in Austin.

 I was able to link with a ton of Artists and Performers.
 I was able to educate so many big-name people and their management about how NFTs will work on Universe.
-How it's going to work is you're going to be able to mint if you're an artist and don't have Dev talent.
-Our goal is to eventually set up for you to be able to mint on decentralized contracts that you own.
+You're going to be able to mint if you're an artist— without dev talent.

+Our goal is to have it set up so you can mint on decentralized contracts that you own.
 You'll be able to mint your NFTs in whatever way you want.
-You'll be able to do that easily with even a large amount of art.
+Even with a large amount of art.
 These tools will take time, but eventually, we want Artists to have a way to mint any drop they want and sell it however they want on our site.
-And if you're a big Artist and you want to do your one-on-one, you don't even have to worry about auctioning when you auction it; you don't have to worry about fees because there we also tools for artists.
+And if you're a big Artist and you want to do your one-of-ones (1/1s), you don't have to worry about auctioning.
+When you auction; you don't have to worry about fees.

-A good group has agreed that that will end up working well; we'll add these tools to the Universe, and then we'll leave them there for everyone to use.
+A decent size group has agreed— that that will end up working well; we'll add these tools to the Universe, and then we'll leave them there for everyone to use.
 Specifically, I'm going to push for this regardless of what the team wants.
 I'll try to get proposals to have minting tools.
 I know the space well, and I know that Artists need this right now.
-There's no way for artists to do anything without a Dev.
+There's no way for artists to do anything without a dev.
 What are you going to do?
 Go release on OpenSea or pray that Nifty allows you to release your content.
-Even in that situation, you're on the centralized contracts, and then if you release through Rariable, you're paying fees on every NFT.
-So there needs to be some lazy minting process and more available options for artists to be able to release content.
+Even in that situation, you're on the centralized contracts, and then if you release through Rarible, you're paying fees on every NFT.
+There needs to be some lazy minting process and more available options for artists to be able to release content.

-So many Artists have their best content, NFTs, that they are just saving because they don't want to release it and have to split the money because they don't know how to build a smart contract.
-That's not fair to an artist to expect them to have to hire a Dev team.
+So many Artists have their best content ready for NFTs, they are waiting because they don't want to release it and have to split the money because they don't know how to build a smart contract.
+That's not fair to an artist to expect them to have to hire a dev team.
 Then they'll be able to sell these on our Auctions and get zero fees in that aspect.
 Then if I do want to do primary on a different way, I even want to do other ways that probably won't have zero fees.
+But, I would like to see other ways of having primary sales.

 I would try to push for a proposal, and those types of things are things I want, and I think we are all aligned on that.
 We all want there to be tools for artists, and that's the whole point of Universe, from my understanding of the Founders, the reason they created it.

 **Mark:** It's all about the artists.
 That was our approach.
 The collectors are important too, but I think we did have more so the artists and collectors in mind, and some people ask why we launched minting first.
 It aligned with our original plan that we wanted to build tools for artists, and minting contracts and custom minting contracts are what the artists were asking for.
 So we jumped on that.

-**Zach:** I'm most excited for the decentralized part of the Marketplace and see how that rolls out.
-And then I'm also excited for Temple, which is something that you all see coming soon.
+**Nick:** I'm most excited for the decentralized part of the Marketplace and see how that rolls out.
+And then I'm also excited for Temple, which is something that you all see coming soon. 😉

-**Algy:** I can't believe that we talked about Temple.
+**Algy:** I can't believe that we haven't talked about Temple.
 I'm immensely excited for Temple.
-Nick Warden has been working super hard on that.
+Nick / Warden has been working super hard on that.
 He's been doing a great job organizing that with the group that has been putting that together.
-Big shout out to our Sadema too.
+Big shout out to [Dima](https://twitter.com/dimadutka) too.
 He's our graphic designer.
 He does an amazing job too.

 **Mark:** Temple is coming, but we're not going to say too much about that because that's highly secret alpha, and we'll tell you about the name.

-**Tyler:** I agree with you, Zach.
-I add that one of the things I'm looking forward to is that there will be more transactions during the development process.
+**Tyler:** I agree with you.

+I add that one of the things I'm looking forward to is that there will be more transparency during the development process.
 We're going to be moving to 2 weeks sprints.
-So the updates we give, if we don't prioritize a feature request, I think will honestly help the community start to understand better a feature requested go.
-But it's a massive lift.
-This feature requested that we add sprint so we can all, as a company, prioritize and understand setbacks are in certain requests that will allow us to be a lot more active and transparent.
+So the updates we give, if we don't prioritize a feature request, I think it will honestly help the community.
+It will help everyone understand how feature requests turn out.
+Even when we think the requests are dope— sometimes they're a massive lift.
+When a feature request gets added to a sprint we can all see it and deal with the process.
+This will help the community understand how we prioritize and work around setbacks.
+That will allow us to be a lot more active and transparent.

-### **Question:**
+### **Question James:**

-James F's question is; What's the plan to make sure someone doesn't fork the Marketplace on other chains and beat Universe to demand there?
+What's the plan to make sure someone doesn't fork the Marketplace on other chains and beat Universe to demand there?

 ### **Answer:**

-**Mark:** Honestly, the only thing they'll be able to fork is our contracts, and we will start building.
+**Mark:** Honestly, the only thing they'll be able to fork is our contracts.
+We already started scoping the design.
 We have partners.

 **Ryan:** Our L2 and side-chain contracts are going to be different from our L1 contracts.

-**Mark:** You can't deploy the same contracts on polygon as ETH.
+**Mark:** You can't deploy the same contracts on Polygon as ETH.

-**Ryan:** L2 specific, so they'll be built specifically for low transaction fees instead of our main net contracts built to be usable even when gas fees are high.
+**Ryan:** They are L2 specific, so they'll be built specifically for low transaction fees instead of our main net contracts— built to be usable even when gas fees are high.

-**Tyler:** In the back end, you'd have to send those APIs.
-I don't know.
-I'm sure we will get one side chain, but ultimately, I think we should probably look at polygon because,
+**Tyler:** Even the back end, you'd have to use APIs.
+I'm sure we will get to one side chain, I think we should probably look at Polygon.

-**Mark:** We have been talking to polygon.
-I've been talking to polygon for the last six months about this.
+**Mark:** We have been talking to Polygon.
+I've been talking to Polygon for the last six months about this.
 It's just that we're not done with ETH.

-**Tyler:** Polymorphs have a polygon; Polymorphs League DAO has some Polymorphs.
+**Tyler:** Polymorphs have a Polygon bridge coming soon.
+League DAO has NFTs on Polygon.
 We've already been working with that team.
-We just have to get on; we need to get it working on Ethereum.
-Most value transfer NFT is on Ethereum, so that is the carrot.
-I think polygon and optimism are absolute that we should look into.
+We need to get it working on Ethereum.
+The most valuable transfers of NFTs are on Ethereum, so that is the carrot.
+I think Polygon and Optimism are absolutely solutions that we should look into.
 I don't know if we need to build an NFT market for Solana.

 **Mark:** I don't think we're going to do that.

-**Tyler:** We are going to spread ourselves too thin we're not going to be all right.
+**Tyler:** We are going to spread ourselves too thin.

 **Mark:** We are talking about L2s.
-As long as its own whole other thing.
+Solana is a whole other thing.

-**Tyler:** The point is that someone probably there's a chance that takes Solana as an example.
-If someone builds a Marketplace there, they may be better at being a Solana market because of our focus on ASM machine.
-So I think that instead of trying to be all things focused on getting one thing right and prioritizing other L1s and L2s, that initial success.
-Over 90% of the volume has to be on.
+**Tyler:** The point is there's a chance that; take Solana as an example.
+If someone builds a Marketplace there, they may be better at being a Solana market because of our focus on Ethereum and the virtual machine.
+I think that instead of trying to be all state for everything we need to focus on getting one thing right and prioritizing other L1s and L2.
+Over 90% of the volume has to be on Eth mainnet.

-**Ryan:** I don't think people trust moving things like Board Apes or Punks over the polygon.
+**Ryan:** I don't think people trust moving things like Bored Apes or Punks over the Polygon.
 But when they do ZK's on there, people will be more likely to do that.
-I think we'll want to be on polygon at that point.
+I think we'll want to be on Polygon at that point.

-**Tyler:** It's probably not Board Apes there when you look at something like optimism.
-It's probably a more financial and NFT perspective, like DeFi and the uni B3, those G uni things like Olympic bonds.
+**Tyler:** It's probably not Bored Apes there when you look at something like Optimism.
+It's probably a more financial-NFT perspective, like DeFi-NFTs and the Uni V3, those G Uni things like Olympic bonds.
 That's a very different type of Marketplace.
 But my gut says that there's an L2 rivaling the financial value of a base chain.
 It might not be hard.

-**Mark:** It might be particles.
+**Mark:** It might be Particlons.

 **Tyler:** It might be music.
-I think market development is over 90% of our effort or volume right now.

 ### **Question:**